cesarhuret/shakespearify/Readme.md

 Chrome extension coming soon

 ## Installation
-1. clone this repo
+1. Clone this repo
-2. Head to brave://extensions
+2. Head to `brave://extensions` or `chrome://extensions`
 3. Click developer mode in top right
 4. Add the root of this repo in load unpacked extension